Bilal Ashraf

-Life and career
+Early life and education

 Bilal Ashraf was born in Karachi into an Urdu speaking family of Punjabi origins.
-Playing a Pashtun character in Janaan (2016) but himself not being one, he learned some Pashto for his role, enough to "look comfortable lip-syncing to songs."
+Playing a Pashtun character in Janaan (2016) but himself not being one, he learnt some Pashto for his role, enough to "look comfortable lip-syncing to songs."

 Ashraf received his early education from St. Michael's Convent School in Karachi.
 He studied visual effects direction at Franklin & Marshall College in Pennsylvania, United States.
 He did a double major in finance and arts.
-Later he went to Escape Studios in London to learn animation.
+Later, he went to Escape Studios in London to learn animation.
 He has ten years of experience behind the camera.